 If you have an unlocked mobile phone, meaning that your phone is not tied into a certain carrier's network and will work with more than one service provider, you can buy a local pre-paid SIM card in China which is often available from shops within the airport, at metro stations, hotels, and convenience stores.
-The cost for a SIM card can be anywhere between RMB 100 to RMB 200 (\$15 to \$30) and will have minutes already included.
-You can top-up your minutes by buying phone cards from convenience stores and stalls in amounts of up to RMB 100.
-Rates are reasonable, and the menu for recharging your phone is available in Enalish and Mandarin.
+The cost for a SIM card can be anywhere between RMB 100 to RMB 200 (\$15 to \$30) buying phone cards from convenience stores and stalls in amounts of up to RMB 100.
+Rates are reasonable, and the menu for recharging your